A Guide to Starting a Sneaker Cleaning Business [UPDATED]

 [UPDATE]

-We have seen some sneaker cleaning businesses come up with innovative solutions in light of the COVID-19 pandemic, including diversifying their revenue streams and making changes to their business models.
+We have seen some sneaker-cleaning businesses come up with innovative solutions in light of the COVID-19 pandemic, including diversifying their revenue streams and making changes to their business models.

 Some examples of this are Walk Fresh SA, which launched a new venture, Look Fresh, a laundry and dry-cleaning service that offers pickup and delivery services.

-Walk Fresh SA announced they were selling products in bulk to allow anyone within South Africa to launch their own sneaker cleaning business.
+Walk Fresh SA announced they were selling products in bulk to allow anyone within South Africa to launch their own sneaker-cleaning business.
 Included in the sneaker cleaning combo are their sneaker whitener, dark mark remover and unyellowing cream.

 The brand now also offers discounts to resellers of shoes and sneakers, including high heels and veldskoene.
-They can apply for a reseller membership and pay less for cleaning of shoes they plan to sell.
+They can apply for a reseller membership and pay less for cleaning shoes they plan to sell.

-Some sneaker cleaning businesses collaborated with big brands to ensure their growth and survival.
+Some sneaker-cleaning businesses collaborated with big brands to ensure their growth and survival.
 The Sneaker Shack was seen collaborating with the coffee brand, Vida e Caffè.
 As part of their partnership, customers could get a 50% discount on their next sneaker clean from The Sneaker Shack if they visited Vida e Caffè on a particular day.
 The Sneaker Shack also collaborated with a local fashion designer and artist, Max Sherpard, to host a competition during this campaign to promote the brand.

 Case Studies